Your Guide to the EPA’s Clean Heavy-Duty Vehicles Grant Program

 The CHDV Program is a competitive grant program funded through the Inflation Reduction Act that provides funding for Class 6 and Class 7 zero-emission vehicles, including electric school buses, refuse haulers, utility trucks, delivery trucks, and more.

-Right now, $932 million in funding is available, with school bus incentive amounts covering the difference between diesel and electric, including infrastructure and installation costs.
+This is a $932 million funding program, with school bus incentive amounts covering the difference between diesel and electric, including infrastructure and installation costs.
 At least $400 million of the funding will be dedicated to projects serving communities in air quality nonattainment areas.

 Image credit: RIZON